Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 ## Overview

-The `NoireTaskQueue` is a powerful module that manages task queuing and processing with support for:
+The `NoireTaskQueue` is a module that manages task queuing and processing with support for:
 - **Blocking and non-blocking tasks** for flexible execution flow
+- **Batch processing** to group related tasks with shared failure/cancellation handling
 - **Multiple completion conditions** (predicate, event-based, immediate)
 - **Automatic retry logic** with configurable stall detection
-- **Timeout support** for cancelling tasks that takes too long to complete
+- **Timeout support** for cancelling tasks that take too long to complete
+- **Post-completion delays** on both tasks and batches, with dynamic delay providers
-- **EventBus integration** for event-driven task completion
+- **EventBus integration** for event-driven task completion, with configurable event capture depth and context boundaries
+- **Context boundary checking** (`CrossContext`, `SameContext`, `SameContextStrict`) for scoping operations like skip, jump, and retrieval
-- **Task metadata** for passing data between tasks
+- **Task metadata** for passing data between tasks, including unsafe pointer support
-- **Comprehensive callbacks** for task lifecycle events
+- **Comprehensive callbacks** for task and batch lifecycle events
-- **Queue state management** (start, pause, resume, stop, skip n tasks, goto ...)
+- **Queue state management** (start, pause, resume, stop, skip, jump/goto)
+- **Queue-bound builders** (`TaskBuilder<TModule>`, `BatchBuilder<TModule>`) for streamlined enqueuing

 This module is ideal for scenarios where you need to:
 - Execute tasks sequentially with specific completion conditions
 - Wait for game state changes before proceeding
+- Group related tasks into batches with shared error handling
 - Implement complex automation workflows
 - Handle asynchronous operations with retry logic
-- And a lot more scenarios

 ---